gh-mentor/c-sharp-workshop/ex3-refactor/README..md

 ### Refactoring Phase

 1. **Scaffolding**:
    - Help me create a basic structure for a report generation application using the Template Method Pattern.
-The file main.cpp is contains the monolithic code that needs to be refactored.
+The file main.cpp contains the monolithic code that needs to be refactored.

 2. **RAII**:
    - "Refactor the code to apply RAAI principles: Responsibility, Abstract, Aggregate, Interface."